 Implications for M&A Technology Due Diligence

-This experience has direct implications for our M&A technology due diligence work.
-When evaluating target companies' technology infrastructure, we now pay particular attention to:
+This experience has direct implications for my M&A technology due diligence work.
+When evaluating target companies' technology infrastructure, I now pay particular attention to:

 - Security monitoring capabilities: Does the target have comprehensive logging and monitoring in place?